hardyoyo/awesome-static-digital-libraries/contributing.md

 - **If you just created something, wait at least 30 days before submitting.** This is to give it some time to mature and ensure it's not just a publish-and-forget type of project.
 - This awesome list is still a baby!
 Please fill it with lots of suggestions, there are certainly more projects we can list here.
 Pull requests welcome!
-- If you submit a project that is similar to an existing project in the list, argue how it's better.
 - Search previous suggestions before making a new one, as yours may be a duplicate.
 - Make an individual pull request for each suggestion.
 - Use the following format: `[package](link) - Description.`